Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 }
 ```
 :::warning
-Warning: Never set the `value_` property to an invalid value.
+Never set the `value_` property to an invalid value.
 Field values
 should always be valid for use in
 [code generation][field-generator].
 :::